lcaggio/Live-streaming-in-a-box/README.md

     probably not so necessary on the localhost interface.
   * Have a reliable channel for accessing the remote location to pull down commands and return responses.
 Look here for example: http://schibum.blogspot.co.uk/2011/06/using-google-appengine-channel-api-with.html
+	We should probably use the XMPP standard or something to get and send messages.
   * Want to be able to output to a file on temporary storage, or loop video/audio input from a file in temporary storage for output.

 TEMP
 ----

 Solution with 2 wifi adapters.
  - wlan1: fixed SSID to always access the pi and configure wlan0
  - wlan0: configurable wifi